 Not all escapist fiction is meant to completely take you away from the clear and present societal and personal anxieties.
 Rather, much of it is meant to take you to a place where those fears and anxieties can be confronted and defeated in a fantastical way — maybe it’s with a sword and shield, super strength, or the ability to fly.
 This is the fantasy that superhero fiction is able to provide.

-Super Mario Odyssey Proves Nintendo Knows How to Soothe Anxiety
+Super Mario Odyssey Proves Nintendo Knows How to Soothe Anxiety (Paste Magazine)

 Our world is a mess.
 People are losing their homes from natural disasters, lives are lost at the hands of violent madmen on a daily basis, the risk of international war hovers over us all and the political climate is more toxic now than ever.
 In our current society and culture, anxiety reigns supreme.

 While our real world fends with external sources of anxiety, we as individuals still have our internal anxieties to fight.
 For myself, a summer of personally shaking and traumatic events—a major breakup, a series of career rejections and an extended self-identity crisis—led me to explore my anxiety, depression and hypomania.
 I searched for healthy methods to cope with these afflictions.
 But whether one’s anxiety is based on external, worldwide factors or internal, deeply personal ones, an avenue one can take is to temporarily escape into another world.
 During my tumultuous summer, I found that Nintendo games became my medium for keeping my mental health issues at bay.
 The company’s newest game might be better suited for that task than any other.